jfy133/Tidy_PopGen_PCA_Plotting/README.md

 To hard code this we can convert the 'Population' column of our data from a *character* to *factor*.
 A factor is an object which allows you to hardcode the ordering of that list other than alphabetical order by setting your own hierarchy.

-As our loaded data is already in the order we want to plot (based on population similarity), we can use ta nifty function from the `forcats` package called `as_factor()` to generate our hierarchy based on the order row order that the Population column is already in.
+As our loaded data is already in the order we want to plot (based on population similarity), we can use a nifty function from the `forcats` package called `as_factor()` to generate our hierarchy based on the order row order that the Population column is already in.

 > Note that if your two data files do not have the same order in the Population column, the `left_join()` function we applied above will take the first tibble's (or left tibble) column order as precendence over the second!
 Make sure both are in the same order, or try `right_join()` instead.

-Again, using the tibble 'preview' functionality, we can check that the Population column type has changed from character (`chr`) to factor (`fctr`)
+Again, using the tibble 'preview' functionality, we can check that the Population column type has changed from character (`chr`) to factor (`fctr`).

 ``` r
 data_combined <- data_combined %>%